Greggarcia90/Airbnb-VS-Hotels-Are-high-prices-driving-users-back-to-hotels-/README.md

 Data Cleaning
-- Removed irrelevant columns and kept key variables such as price, host status, and location
+- Removed irrelevant columns and kept key variables such as price, room types, date and location.
 - Converted price column to numeric format in Excel for cleaning and aggregation purposes.
 - Filtered out extreme outliers (luxury stays over $800).
 - Prepared dataset for Excel, SQL queries and Tableau.